-Hundred Stay Tokyo Shinjuku is a reasonably priced apartment style hotel in the Okubo area near Shinjuku.
+Hundred Stay Tokyo Shinjuku is a reasonably priced apartment-style hotel in the Okubo area near Shinjuku.

-What facilities does the hotel have?
+What amenities does the hotel have?

 What are the rooms like?